-An ALTER TABLE statement with the SYSDATA_KEY_2 keyword automatically changes the file to version 13.0 if it is not already in that format.
+An ALTER TABLE statement with the SYSDATA_KEY_2 keyword automatically changes the file to version 13.0 if it is in an earlier format.
 It then adds system data v2, which enables the sys\$create and sys\$update virtual columns for use in queries.
 For more information, see Accessing System Data v2.